Connect to SCVMM VMs

 This topic explains how to configure connections to VMs on SCVMM, and how to open them.

 - When troubleshooting console connection issues, always try the console connection in SCVMM.
 If you're unable to establish a console connection from SCVMM, you need to troubleshoot the issue outside Commander

 - If you want to use secure connections, you must set up a Commander VM Access Proxy.
-For more information, see Setting Up VM Access Proxies.
+For more information, see Set Up VM Access Proxies.

 If credentials are configured for the host, host credentials are used.
 Otherwise, users are automatically signed in with the credentials used to add the cloud account.
-For more information, see Configuring host credentials.
+For more information, see Configure host credentials.